oracle-devrel/devo.tutorials/tf-101/7-destroying.md

 Much like the apply command, the destroy command alerts you as to what it intends to do, prompting you to authorize it before continuing.

 Things are now really cleaned up.
 The Subnets and VCN is gone.
 Speaking of being gone, did you notice how Terraform removed the OCI resources in the order of their dependency?
-It didn't try to remove the VCN first (which would've failed, because of the Subnets being present), but instead destroyed the two Subnets first, then destroyed the VCN last.
+It didn't try to remove the VCN first (which would've failed because of the presence of the Subnets), but instead destroyed the two Subnets first, then destroyed the VCN.
 That's part of the graph logic that Terraform applies to make managing your environment easy.
-Pretty slick, right?!
+Pretty slick, right?

 We've had a great time together, but this tutorial is coming to a close.
-Before we part, make sure to check out some of the [resources](8-resources.md) given in the [next section](8-resources.md).
+Before we part, make sure to check out some of the [resources offered in the next section](8-resources).
+{% endslides %}